Why All the Bird Hate?

 This has been the rallying cry for saving the Spotted Owl from Barred Owls that have moved into Spotted Owl territorial ranges.
 The Spotted Owl is an endangered very specialized bird that has lived in old growth forests of the northwest.
 The vacuum left by their declines have drawn Barred Owls into the area, so many environmental groups and wildlife management authorities advocate killing any Barred Owl that moves into specified areas.

 Mallard Ducks are birds that have spread to all parts of the world.
 Their spread seems to have happened naturally in ancient times.
 The Mallard is the direct ancestor of all domestic duck breeds except the Muscovy and many wild species.
 The invasive designation has to do with their willingness to breed with any duck domestic or wild.
 This breeding as lead to hybridization of species such as the American Black Duck, the Mottled Duck, the Hawaiian Duck and the Mexican Duck among others, which are relatives of the Mallard.
 Ownership of Mallards is presently banned in Florida to protect Mottled Ducks from further genetic pollution.
-An explanation of the ban has been published by Florida Wildlife.

 - This invasive species’ population is moving into new territories.